Looking for recommendations of a 20″ kids bike?

 There is also an 8-speed Shimano gears for increased safety during riding and gear shifting.
 With Smart Cage feature, the Shimano rear derailleurs don’t hang very low to the ground yet leave plenty of space between the derailleur and the ground to avoid contact, especially around corners.

-If your child is looking for something more sporty rather than the girlish looks of the Electra Sweet Ride, then this could be for her.
+If your child is looking for something more sporty rather than the girlish looks, then the Prevelo Alpha 3 could be for her.

 The Mongoose 20″ kids bike is based on an aluminum frame that comes with rugged tires that are ideal for both off-road and on-road riding experience.